Fentanyl Quiz

 Correct

-What proportion of fentanyl-laced fake prescription pills contain a potentially lethal dose of fentanyl?
+What proportion of fentanyl-laced counterfeit prescription pills contain a potentially lethal dose of fentanyl?

 Image